Some links in this post may be affiliate links

 Anthurium veitchii is native to the tropical rain forests in Colombia, South America where it grows as an epiphyte on trees.

 Are you looking to add Anthurium veitchii to your collection?
-Magnificent plants are available online on Etsy.
+Magnificent plants are available online on Etsy (Link to Etsy).

-Anthurium veitchii (King Anthurium) prefers bright, indirect light away from direct sunlight, moderately warm and humid conditions and consistently moist, rich, loose soils coupled with fortnightly feeding during the growing season.
+Anthurium veitchii (King Anthurium) prefers bright indirect light, average warmth of 18-280C, humidity of 60-70% and consistently moist, rich, aroids potting soils coupled with fortnightly feeding during the growing season.

 Rotate the pot regularly to ensure that the plant receives light on all sides for even growth to avoid lop-sided growth.

-King Anthurium requires an average warmth within the range of 18-280C to thrive.
+King Anthurium requires an average warmth of 18-280C to thrive.
 Keep it away from cold drafts to prevent sudden changes in temperature.
 Check out this guide on understanding temperature for houseplants.

-Anthurium veitchii needs high humidity between 60-70% to blossoms.
+Anthurium veitchii needs a humidity of 60-70% to blossoms.
 Increase humidity by setting the pot on a wet pebble tray or use a humidifier.
+Check out these techniques on how to raise humidity for houseplants.

 Brush the leaves with a soft brush to get rid of dust.
 Avoid wetting the leaves as it can result in fungal diseases infestations.